SAN DIEGO ZOO

 Nighttime Zoo offers visitors a different perspective of the Zoo.
 The summertime experience includes later operating hours and special live performances from a variety of entertainers, but our wildlife continues to steal the show.

-This black tie fundraiser benefits San Diego Zoo Wildlife Alliance’s conservation efforts at the San Diego Zoo, San Diego Zoo Safari Park and around the globe.
+This black-tie fundraiser benefits San Diego Zoo Wildlife Alliance’s conservation efforts at the San Diego Zoo, San Diego Zoo Safari Park and around the globe.
 The event features dining and dancing under the stars, as well as an auction, wildlife encounters and live entertainment.
+Please note that this is a ticketed event.

 Central Africa’s forests are biodiversity hotspots vital to the overall health of our planet—and home to unique and intriguing wildlife, including critically endangered gorillas.
 Guests will swing into immersive activities and discover how they make a difference through our African Forest Conservation Hub.

-Throughout the entire month of October, youth ages 11 and younger receive free admission.
-Kids Free month gives youths an opportunity to visit the Zoo and learn about the Earth’s wildlife and the conservation efforts underway to save them.
+Throughout the entire month of October, youths ages 11 and younger receive free admission.
+Kids Free month gives youths an opportunity to visit the Zoo and learn about Earth’s wildlife and the conservation efforts underway to save them.

 This seasonal celebration is included with Zoo admission as part of Kids Free month.
 The colorful and glowing extravaganza gives guests the chance to enjoy fun seasonal activities and Halloween-themed entertainment.